AdamStein97/Efficient-Network-Scaling-with-Test-Resolution-Fine-Tuning/readme.md

 Having the images at a different resolution for testing skews the activation statistics of the model so fine tuning is needed.
 The classifier is trained normally using the random crop method on the training set.
-The model is then fine tuned by performing the test time preprocessing on the training set and using this to train the model.
+The model is then fine tuned by performing the test time preprocessing on the training set and optimising on the result.
 The increased resolution of the images does increase the latency of the model but the fine tuning phase is relatively short so is still possible when computational resources are limited.